leenathomas01/Research-index/README.md

 This repository maps a body of work focused on structural stability under constraint.

-Domains vary - intelligent systems, governance, infrastructure, physical-layer optimization -
+Domains vary - intelligent systems, governance, infrastructure, and physical-layer optimization -
-but the core idea remains variations of:
+but the core question remains:

 How do complex systems remain stable even when primary assumptions fail?